getreu/tp-note/doc/source/tp-note--manpage.md

 # SECURITY AND PRIVACY CONSIDERATIONS

 As discussed above, _Tp-Note_'s built-in viewer sets up an HTTP server on the '`localhost`' interface with a random port number.
 This HTTP server runs as long as the as long as the launched web browser window is open.
-It should be remembered, that the HTTP server not only exposes the rendered note, but also some other (image) files in the same directory (and all subdirectories) where the note file resides.
-For security reasons symbolic links to files outside the note's directory are not followed.
-Furthermore, _Tp-Note_'s built-in HTTP server only serves files that are referenced in the note document and whose file extensions are registered with the '`viewer_served_mime_type`' configuration file variable.
+It should be remembered, that the HTTP server not only exposes the rendered note, but also some other (image) files starting from the parent directory (and all subdirectories) of the note file.
+For security reasons symbolic links to files outside the note's parent directory are not followed.
+Furthermore, _Tp-Note_'s built-in HTTP server only serves files that are explicitly referenced in the note document and whose file extensions are registered with the '`viewer_served_mime_type`' configuration file variable.
 As _Tp-Note_'s built-in viewer binds to the '`localhost`' interface, the exposed files are in principle accessible to all processes running on the computer.
 As long as only one user is logged into the computer at a given time, no privacy concern is raised: any potential note reader must be logged in, in order to access the `localhost` HTTP server.

 This is why on systems where multiple users are logged in at the same time, it is recommended to disable _Tp-Note_'s viewer feature by setting the